scylladb/cpp-rust-driver/docs/source/topics/installation.md

 ## Building

-If pre-built packages are not available for your platform or architecture you will need to build the driver from source.
+If pre-built packages are not available for your platform or architecture, you will need to build the driver from source.
 Directions for building and installing the ScyllaDB C/C++ Driver can be found [here](building.md).